Théorie PPL(A)

 - Volume

-Tim Carlson developed this Java applet to improve his flying skills in instrument meteorological condition (IMC).
+The following Flash application is designed to improve your flying skills in instrument meteorological condition (IMC).
 Flying by instrument rules (IFR : Instrument Flight Rules) is not an easy thing to learn.
 With this IFR flight simulator, you will develop and improve your instrument navigation understanding and accuracy.
 It will help you a lot to learn how to intercept a QDM, a QDR interception, how to track a radial, how to intercept a radial outbound, inbound, how to fly a DME arc, how to enter a holding pattern, and so on.
 The instruments available are the classical VOR, VOR RMI, HSI, ADF and the Directional Gyro.
 Thanks to a NAV1 and a NAV2, you will also be able to train for 2 NDB approaches and 2 NDB holdings.
 A good tool if you are about to acquire an IR (Instrument Rating) !